-In this paper, the HEC-HMS was applied to conduct hydrologic analysis.
-The Corps' HEC-HMS is a Windows-based program with significant improvements over its predecessor.
+In this paper, the methodology can be expressed as following steps:

+1. Applying HEC-HMS to conduct hydrologic analysis.
 The resulting peak flows of 25-year and 100-year hydrograph is to extract from the outputs of the model.

-Afterwards, the digital topographic maps of study area were used to make the required DEM of study area and the cross-sections were defined and extracted to use in next steps.
+2. Using digital topographic maps of study area to make the required DEM of study area and defining cross-sections.

-For the hydraulic modeling of this study, the steady uniform flow is applied along the river.
+3. Applying steady uniform flow for hydraulic modeling along the river.
 The design discharge for optimizing the setbacks of levees of study area was selected as the peak flow of hydrograph with return period of 100 year.
 For accomplishing hydraulic analysis in this study, HEC-RAS model, (HEC-RAS version 3.0.1), as developed by the Hydrologic Engineering Center, U.S. Army Corps of Engineers, was used as a basis model to verify water surface profiles based on the flood discharges which are excluded from a visual basic code determining water level of each section.
 This part of analysis is done to enable the hydraulic simulator to participate in the iterative process of optimization.

-Economic analysis and optimization is the next step.
-In this stage, we continue to use a visual basic code written to analyze the cost and benefit of flood defense system and determine the optimum levees setback with the maximum economic benefits.
+4. Economic analysis and optimization using a visual basic code written to analyze the cost and benefit of flood defense system and determine the optimum levees setback with the maximum economic benefits.
 Genetic algorithm is applied to achieve best solution.
-Substituting the hydrologic and hydraulic study outputs in the optimization analysis and refining the construction cost estimate based on developing knowledge of cost-sensitive features such as water level, we make it possible to determine the optimum design.